 - If the surgeon operates in a surgical center, ask the staff about accreditation for the facility.

 The preliminary cosmetic surgery consultation at the Santa Barbara Plastic Surgery Center is an integral part of your comprehensive care.
-It is during this meeting that you share your thoughts and concerns with Dr. Buchanan or Dr. Schooler.
+It is during this meeting that you share your thoughts and concerns with Dr. Schooler or Dr. Irvine.
 They in turn will complete a thorough examination.
-By viewing before-and-after photographs, watching explanatory videos, and utilizing the computer imaging system, you and Dr. Buchanan or Dr. Schooler together can decide which cosmetic surgery procedures are appropriate.
+By viewing before-and-after photographs, watching explanatory videos, and utilizing the computer imaging system, you and Dr. Schooler or Dr. Irvine together can decide which cosmetic surgery procedures are appropriate.

-To schedule a private cosmetic surgery consultation with Dr. David Buchanan or Dr. Wesley Schooler, please contact us today.
+To schedule a private cosmetic surgery consultation with Dr. Wesley Schooler or Dr. Leslie Irvine, please contact us today.

 Making Cosmetic Surgery Affordable